Sony Alpha a6100 Black 2019

 The 30-Second Version

-The Sony a6100 nails what matters most for beginners: class-leading autofocus and fantastic image quality in a tiny, lightweight body.
-Battery life is surprisingly great, but the lack of stabilization and a mediocre EVF are the trade-offs.
-If you're a stills shooter on a budget, this is one of the best values out there.
+The Sony a6100 delivers top-tier autofocus and image quality in a tiny, beginner-friendly body.
+Battery life is great, but the lack of stabilization kills it for handheld video.
+If you're a stills shooter on a budget, this is one of the best deals out there.

 Pros & Cons